LYNX was founded in May 1972 as the Orange, Seminole and Osceola Transportation Authority (OSOTA). We became Tri-County Transit in 1984. In 1992 the

 South Street and the Osceola Satellite Facility.

-LYNX provides public transportation services for Orange, Seminole and Osceola counties.
-Daily fixed-route local bus service provides more than 85,000
+LYNX provides public transportation services for Orange, Seminole, Osceola and Lake counties.
+Daily fixed-route local bus service provides more

-passenger trips each weekday spanning an area of approximately 2,500 square miles with a resident population of more than 1.8 million.
-Small portions
+than 85,000 passenger trips each weekday spanning an area of approximately 2,500 square miles with a resident population of more than 1.8 million.

 Other LYNX services include LYMMO, a free downtown Orlando circulator; a commuter assistance Vanpool